miyako/finalfusion/README.md

 ## Models

-2024 Wikipedia + Gigaword 5 (11.9B tokens, 1.2M vocab, uncased, 300d vectors, 1.6 GB download) from GloVe converted to `.fifu` format is available in [releases](https://github.com/miyako/finalfusion/releases/tag/glove.300d.fifu).
+* **Glove**: 2024 Wikipedia + Gigaword 5 (11.9B tokens, 1.2M vocab, uncased, 300d vectors, 1.6 GB download). `.fifu` format is available in [releases](https://github.com/miyako/finalfusion/releases/tag/glove.300d.fifu).

+* **FastText**: Word vectors for English, trained on Common Crawl and Wikipedia using CBOW with position-weights, in dimension 300, with character n-grams of length 5, a window of size 5 and 10 negatives. `.fifu` format is available in [releases]

 ## Converter